 One way to build a cognitive web toolbox would be to start with each of the four critical thinking categories shown in the image above.
 Each sub-category is just an example, and includes many different tools.
 One can start unlearning by finding and mastering tools that allow you to critically observe and study your field, participate in conversations that push your understanding, challenge your assumptions, evaluate others’ arguments, and make tentative opinions that in turn will be challenged.

 Unlearning takes practice.
 Living in a state of perpetual Beta can also be uncomfortable.
 The key is to be engaged in your learning.
 It requires strong opinions, loosely held.
-That means going out on a limb knowing you may criticized.
+That means going out on a limb knowing you may be criticized.
 It also means putting forth half-baked ideas, which over time and exposure may develop into something more solid.

 But finding and weaving our knowledge networks is getting easier with over two billion of us connected by the Internet.
 This scale and diversity is an advantage, not something to be concerned about.
 There is no such thing as information overload.
 I have yet to see someone completely filled with information.
 The real challenge is finding the right information.
 The more I learn, the more I realize I have to learn even more.

 As Peter says in the article quoted above, “… it’s not learning that is the challenge, it’s our ability to unlearn that’s holding many of us back.”
 But we don’t need to unlearn alone.
 Our networks can help us unlearn; if they are are open, transparent, and most importantly, diverse.
-A more descriptive term for Personal Knowledge Management might just be Networked Unlearning or connected critical thinking.
+A more descriptive term for Personal Knowledge Mastery might just be Networked Unlearning or connected critical thinking.